 Can coronavirus transmission happen through the eyes?

 Much remains unknown about the novel coronavirus, including whether it truly can be transmitted through your eyes.
-But it’s likely that it can be.

 The American Academy of Ophthalmology (AAO) says the virus is thought to spread mostly by person-to-person contact through respiratory droplets produced when an infected person coughs or sneezes.
 The World Health Organization (WHO) says it also can be transmitted through droplets of saliva or mucus from the nose.